-There are numerous benefits of cottonseed oil, such as its ability to lower cholesterol, protect the skin, improve the immune system, reduce inflammation, speed healing, boost cognition and even prevent certain types of cancer.
-However, cottonseed oil also comes along with various side effects, such as potential risks to heart health, increased risk of certain cancers and fertility problems.
+There are numerous benefits of cottonseed oil, which may include its potential ability to lower cholesterol, protect the skin, improve the immune system, reduce inflammation, speed healing, boost cognition, and even help prevent certain types of cancer.
+However, cottonseed oil also comes along with various side effects, such as potential risks to heart health, increased risk of toxin intake, and fertility problems.
 Many of these are due to low quality or highly processed cottonseed oil, so users must be cautious regarding the source and composition of their cottonseed oil.

-Healing Speed: This oil is able to speed the healing process due to its high antioxidant levels and vitamin E content so people regularly apply it to fresh wounds, cuts, scrapes and scratches.
-Tocopherol is able to stimulate the growth of healthy new skin cells and protect against potential infection.
+This oil is able to speed the healing process due to its potentially high antioxidant levels and vitamin E content so people regularly apply it to fresh wounds, cuts, scrapes, and scratches.
+Tocopherol is known to be able to stimulate the growth of healthy new skin cells and protect against potential infection.

-Cognition: Monounsaturated and polyunsaturated fats have both been linked to increased cognition and a reduction in neurodegenerative diseases, such as dementia and Alzheimer’s.
+Monounsaturated and polyunsaturated fats have both been linked to increased cognition and a reduction in neurodegenerative diseases, such as dementia.
 If you are using natural, unrefined cottonseed oil, it can reduce inflammation in the neural pathways and prevent beta-amyloid plaque deposition, which will help keep you sharp as you age!

-Prostate Cancer: The antioxidant levels found in cottonseed oil have been linked to lower levels of prostate tissue growth, which can reduce prostate enlargement and lower your risk of prostate cancer.
+There have been several animal studies on the anticancer properties of gossypol, a naturally occurring toxin in the cottonseed plant.
+Gossypol has been linked to lower levels of prostate tissue growth, which can reduce prostate enlargement and lower your risk of prostate cancer (Anticancer Research 2006).
 However, depending on the type and source of your oil, you may be increasing your risk of other types of cancers.

-Immune System: Antioxidants present in this oil help reduce oxidative stress and strain on the immune system, thus defending the body against typical pathogens and foreign bodies.
+Antioxidants present in this oil may help reduce oxidative stress and strain on the immune system, thus defending the body against typical pathogens and foreign bodies.

-Inflammation: Monounsaturated fats have been proven to reduce inflammation throughout the body, whether consumed or topically applied.
-Regular use of this oil can relieve chronic symptoms of arthritis, gout, headaches and joint disorders, and when used in culinary applications, can soothe the stomach and optimize digestion.
+Monounsaturated fats have been proven to reduce inflammation throughout the body, whether consumed or topically applied.
+Regular use of this oil can relieve chronic symptoms of arthritis, gout, headaches, and joint disorders, and when used in culinary applications, can soothe the stomach and optimize digestion.

 Side Effects of Cottonseed Oil

-- Heart Issues – While cottonseed oil does deserve some praise for its ability to boost heart health, there is still a high level of saturated fats especially in hydrogenated form.
+- Heart Health: While cottonseed oil does deserve some praise for its ability to boost heart health, there is still a high level of saturated fats, especially in hydrogenated form.
 This type of fat can be dangerous for heart health, particularly if you are already struggling with atherosclerosis or heart disease.
-If you have any cardiovascular conditions, speak to your doctor before using this oil.
+If you are suffering from cardiovascular disease, speak to your doctor before using this oil.

-- Skin Irritation – As is the case with almost every potent natural oil, people with sensitive skin may suffer inflammation, itchiness and skin redness when using this oil.
+- Skin Irritation: As is the case with almost every potent natural oil, people with sensitive skin or those allergic to this oil may suffer inflammation, itchiness, and skin redness when using this oil.
 Before applying it to a large area of the body, put a small amount on a patch of skin and wait for a few hours to see if any negative effects occur.